Multimodal Recommender Systems: A Survey: Feature Interaction

 \section{Feature Interaction}

 Multimodal data refers to various modalities of description information.
 Since they are sparse and in different semantic spaces, connecting them to the recommendation task is essential.
-The feature interaction can realize the nonlinear transformation of feature space to common space, finally elevating performance and generalization of recommendation model.
+The feature interaction can realize the nonlinear transformation of various feature spaces of different modalities into common space, finally elevating the performance and generalization of the recommendation model.
 As shown in Figure~\ref{fig_interaction}, we categorize interactions into three types: \textbf{Bridge}, \textbf{Fusion}, and \textbf{Filtration}.
 These three types of techniques implement interaction from various views, so they can be applied to one MRS model simultaneously.
+For readability, we also categorize the existing works based on their interaction type in Table~\ref{tab:interaction}.